UK queen and husband Philip celebrate 70 years of marriage, quietly

 “They don’t waste a jot of time wondering whether we like them or not - they just get on with the job,” he told Reuters.

-Reporting by Michael Holden; Editing by Stephen Addison
+Reporting by Michael Holden; Editing by Stephen Addison and Guy Faulconbridge